theaffable/cinema-recruitment-task/README.md

     - pros: industry standard, field tested, lots of libraries to help with implementation
     - cons: requires significantly more work than API_KEY / basic auth solutions

-After some consideration I decided to go with Basic Auth since I can implement it quickly and it can solve 2 of my issues:
+After some consideration I decided to go with Basic Auth since I can implement it quickly, and it can solve 2 most important issues:
   - verifying if the user is an owner
   - verifying if the user has already rated a movie